 Not only do you need just to get participants in the room.
 You have to get the right participants to ensure you get the insights you need for an inclusive design process.
 If you’re still operating on old and out of date processes, you can’t achieve this.

-We’ve been through this ourselves at AnswerLab.
+We’ve been through this ourselves at AnswerLab with our Research Operations team.
 Instead of executing on research participant data our clients gave us, we started to examine our processes and advise our clients on how to ensure an inclusive and diverse recruit.
 To reform the old process, we started by looking at who was getting left out or ignored during typical research screening.
 A research screener is a questionnaire used to determine who we select as a participant for a research session.
 It asks questions about demographics, product usage, etc. to help you identify the participants who will help you answer your research questions.

 Our team has standardized new ways of asking about demographics in our screeners to ensure we’re prioritizing participant comfort and getting more accurate, inclusive information.
 We recommend including a mix of participants with a range of genders, ethnicities, ages, income, education, and more in every study you conduct.
 Unless the study objectives or criteria of the participant requires something nuanced and specific, we recommend taking this approach for all studies.